 We maintain cash balances at financial institutions located in various states.
-We have cash balances at two banks totaling approximately \$45 million that is in excess of FDIC insurance of \$250,000 per bank.
+We have cash balances at two banks totaling approximately \$35 million that is in excess of FDIC insurance of \$250,000 per bank.

 Financial instruments that could potentially subject us to concentrations of credit risk are trade accounts receivable; however, such risks are limited due to the large number of customers comprising our customer base and their dispersion across geographic regions.
-We usually have approximately 15 customers with accounts receivable balances of between \$1 million and \$10 million.
+We have approximately 15 customers with accounts receivable balances of between \$1 million and \$10 million.

 We have several large customers that account for a significant portion of our sales.
-Our top ten customers accounted for 42%, 42% and 43% of our sales during fiscal years 2017, 2016 and 2015, respectively, with our largest customer accounting for 9% of our sales in 2017, 8% of our sales in 2016 and 8% of our sales in 2015.
-Three of the ten customers are food distributors who sell our product to many end users.
+Our top ten customers accounted for 43%, 42% and 42% of our sales during fiscal years 2018, 2017 and 2016, respectively, with our largest customer accounting for 9-1/2% of our sales in 2018, 9-1/2% of our sales in 2017 and 8% of our sales in 2016.
+Four of the ten customers are food distributors who sell our product to many end users.

-About 28% of our employees are covered by collective bargaining agreements.
+About 27% of our employees are covered by collective bargaining agreements.

-None of our vendors supplied more than 10% of our ingredients and packaging in 2017, 2016 or 2015.
+None of our vendors supplied more than 10% of our ingredients and packaging in 2018, 2017 or 2016.

 Virtually all of our accounts receivable are due from trade customers.
 Credit is extended based on evaluation of our customers' financial condition and collateral is not required.
 Accounts receivable payment terms vary and are stated in the financial statements at amounts due from customers net of an allowance for doubtful accounts.
-At September 30, 2017 and September 24, 2016, our accounts receivables were \$124,553,000 and \$98,325,000 net of an allowance for doubtful accounts of \$359,000 and \$571,000.
+At September 29, 2018 and September 30, 2017, our accounts receivables were \$132,342,000 and \$124,553,000, net of an allowance for doubtful accounts of \$400,000 and \$359,000.
 Accounts receivable outstanding longer than the payment terms are considered past due.
 We determine our allowance by considering a number of factors, including the length of time trade accounts receivable are past due, our previous loss history, customers' current ability to pay their obligations to us, and the condition of the general economy and the industry as a whole.
 We write off accounts receivable when they become uncollectible, and payments subsequently received on such receivables are credited to the allowance for doubtful accounts.